CumulusNetworks/docs/content/cumulus-netq-restruct/Get-Started/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 There are two types of workbenches:

 - **Default**: Provided by Cumulus Networks for use as they exist; changes made to these workbenches *cannot* be saved
-- **Custom**: Created by application users when default workbenches need some adjustments to better meet your needs or a completely different collection of cards is wanted; changes made to these workbenches are saved automatically.
+- **Custom**: Created by application users when default workbenches need some adjustments to better meet your needs or a completely different collection of cards is wanted; changes made to these workbenches are saved automatically

 Both types of workbenches display a set of cards.
 Default workbenches are public (available for viewing by all users), whereas Custom workbenches are private (only viewable by the user who created them).